mcheang20/TimesUp/README.md

 #TimesUp

 A simple application to keep track of tasks and help you become more productive.
-- Crated using Ruby on Rails.
+- Developed using Ruby on Rails.
 - Create and delete tasks as you go.
 - Automatic deletion for incomplete tasks.